Taking care of your tailored shirts can be a daunting task. However, given proper care, a good tailored shirt can actually last for several years!

-How to care for white dress shirt (against yellow sweat stain)
+How to care for white shirt (against yellow sweat stain)

-A crisp tailored white dress shirt is a staple in a man’s wardrobe.
+A crisp tailored white shirt is a staple in a man’s wardrobe.

 However, one issue that most men face is having the unsightly yellow sweat stains on their tailored white dress shirts (gasp!).

-What causes the yellow sweat stains on dress shirts?
+What causes the yellow sweat stains on shirts?

 The yellow sweat stains on your shirts are caused by a mixture of minerals in sweat and the contents in the deodorant or antiperspirant which you use.